RDI is calling for the adoption of a World Health Assembly Resolution on Rare Diseases at the World Health Assembly 2025.

 1. Advocate at the National Level

-According to your level of engagement with your Ministry of Health, we recommend that you contact the Minister(s) of Health to request an initial meeting to discuss the WHA Resolution on Rare Diseases and why they should sponsor it, or at least support it.
-You may want to share the briefing note and fact sheet in your initial communications and present the slide deck at the meeting.
+According to your level of engagement with your Ministry of Health, we recommend that you contact the Minister(s) of Health to request an initial meeting to discuss the WHA Resolution on Rare Diseases and why they should support it.
+You may want to share the briefing note and fact sheet in your initial communications.
+We can also provide you with a slide deck upon request.
 Please note that we are providing these recommendations and materials as starting points, but you may also wish to adapt any of these materials to your organization’s contexts.
 In particular, you can provide Member States any facts or statistics specific to your country or region.
 We also remain available to join an on-line meeting with your contacts at the Ministry of health, if this can help.

 Download our Advocacy Toolkit: